Do you believe that more opportunities equal more chances of success? I sure did.

 I must be honest — I’m talking to myself here.
 For most of my life, I’ve been moving from one opportunity to the other.
 That changed about two years ago when I decided to only focus on growing Vartex, my family business, and my blog.

 And that went well.
 I said no to everything else.
-But I was tempted by opportunities the last few months.
+But I was tempted by opportunities in the last few months.
 Consulting, coaching, speaking, writing more books, starting other businesses, creating YouTube videos — things I either did or considered.

 But all it did was confuse me.
 I had too many priorities and zero focus.
 It was time for me to rethink my opportunities.